Jashior/Letterboxd-Tracker/readme.md

 - View scheduler status and next run time
 - Reorder films in the display list
 - Delete films and their associated data

+---

+## Compare Page

+- Access via the navbar: `Compare`.
+- Select two films using the autocomplete inputs (search by title or slug).
+- The chart plots both films as scatter series:
+  - X axis: number of ratings
+  - Y axis: average rating
+- Different rating counts between the two films are fine; each series is plotted independently based on available snapshots.

+APIs used by the page:

+- `GET /api/films/search?q=<query>`: returns matching films for autocomplete.
+- `GET /api/compare?a=<slugA>&b=<slugB>`: returns scatter points for both films.

 **Adding Films:**
 1. Go to the film's page on Letterboxd (e.g., `https://letterboxd.com/film/28-years-later/`)